• Free shipping on all orders

 6. Bust Out the Clippers

 If all else fails, you can always bust the hair clippers out and give your dog a little haircut.
-You don’t have to cut all their hair, just the tangled areas that can’t be washed or brushed out.
+You do not have to cut all their hair, just the tangled areas that can’t be washed or brushed out.
 If the tangle is bad enough, your dog may look like they have a bald spot after being cut out.
-But the look is just temporary and the hair should grow back quickly.
+But the look is just temporary, and the hair should grow back quickly.

-If your dog isn’t used to hair clippers, turn the clippers on for a few minutes at a time while your dog is in the room to see how they react.
+If your dog is not used to hair clippers, turn them on for a few minutes while your dog is in the room to see how they react.
 Once your dog seems relaxed around the running clippers, you should be able to clip their tangles out without getting a scared reaction.
-Make sure not to cut too close to your dog’s skin to avoid injuring them.
+Make sure not to cut too close to your dog’s skin to avoid injuries.
 Stay an inch or so from the hairline.

 hepper-dog-paw-divider 5